FINANCIAL OPPORTUNITIES THROUGH THE DIVISION OF RESEARCH AND GRADUATE STUDIES

 Merit-based awards are available each year with the possibility of recipients qualifying for a second year of funding (must reapply), assuming conformance with developed standards and the need for a second year to complete the graduate/doctoral course of study.
 Applicants must secure support for the award from Graduate Program Coordinator/Program Facilitator.
 Must apply through S website.
 Contact Rodrigo Gomez (firstname.lastname@example.org) for any additional questions.

-Graduate Equity Fellowship Program (Closed) These fellowships enable students from historically underrepresented backgrounds to
+Graduate Equity Fellowship Program (Deadline April 13) These fellowships enable students from historically underrepresented backgrounds to

 pursue their graduate degrees with financial assistance in amounts up to $2,000 per